When planning to sell your home, certain important tasks must be completed well before it’s time to list the property.

 For the final time and based on the current market, work with your agent to set your asking price.

-Reach out to me with any questions.
+Find more information about selling here, and feel free to reach out to me with any questions.